 Articles in scholarly journals are valued for several reasons.
 First, they are usually trustworthy because their publication process includes a peer review that helps ensure their accuracy and contribution to their disciplines.
-In addition, they often contain the first reports of new research, which makes their sections on methodology, data, analysis, and interpretation of primary sources.
-Sometimes they instead consist of literature reviews, summaries of multiple research studies done in the past on particular subjects of current interest.
-That makes those articles very helpful secondary sources.
+In addition, they often contain the first reports of new, original research, which means their sections on methodology, data, analysis, and interpretation are primary sources.
+Alternatively, some scholarly journal articles consist of literature reviews, or summaries of multiple research studies done in the past on particular subjects of current interest.
+The review of other important research makes those articles very helpful secondary sources.